timpvaughan/brithotels/wp-content/plugins/gdpr-cookie-compliance/readme.txt

 https://www.example.com/your-internal-page/#gdpr_cookie_modal

 = Can I use direct link to "Accept" and "Reject" cookies?
-* For ACCEPT cookies you can use "#gdpr-accept-cookies" as link
+* For ACCEPT cookies you can use "#gdpr-accept-cookies" as a link
-* For REJECT cookies you can use "#gdpr-reject-cookies" as link
+* For REJECT cookies you can use "#gdpr-reject-cookies" as a link

 = The scripts added to the plugin settings are not visible in the page source code. =
-* Our plugin loads scripts using JavaScript, which is why you cannot find them when viewing the source code of the page.
+* Our plugin loads scripts using JavaScript which is why you cannot find them when viewing the source code of the page.
 * To view the scripts, you can use the Developer Console in Chrome browser (Inspect Element feature).

+= Compatibility with GTM containers =
+* Our plugin fully supports GTM consent settings and containers.
+[More details here](https://support.mooveagency.com/topic/gtm-consent-settings/)

 = What are "Strictly Necessary Cookies"? =
 * The "Strictly Necessary Cookies", sometimes called Essential Cookies, are cookies that are necessary for your site to function properly.